Skip to content

 Queen Elizabeth and the ‘Mask of Youth’

-The ‘Mask of Youth’ is a term given to the portraits and miniatures of Queen Elizabeth I which adopted a standardised image of ageless beauty.
-Such representations of the Queen were made following state proclamations which prohibited any images of Elizabeth to be distributed which gave ‘great offence’.
-Read on for the history and examples of the ‘Mask of Youth’ in National Trust collections.
+The ‘Mask of Youth’ is a term given to portraits and miniatures of Queen Elizabeth I which adopted a standardised image of ageless beauty.
+Such representations followed state proclamations prohibiting the distribution of images of Elizabeth which gave ‘great offence’.
+Learn more about the ‘Mask of Youth’ from collections at the places in our care.

 Strength and stability